benjamin-wright/ponglehub/README.md

 ## Todo:

-- Golang test utils by building a libs image and COPYing it into go builds
+- Make auth-operator client a dumb client, and add a manager to dedupe noisy kube-events and prevent bombarding auth api with requests

 ## Dependencies: